yodhaanoraga/kosapp/README.md

 Please following this steps to complete the installation
 1. Clone from repo https://github.com/yodhaanoraga/kosapp.
 2. Create database, i.e. kosappdb.
+3. Execute "composer install".
-3. Set database credential at .env file.
+4. Set database credential at .env file.
+You can copy from .env.example file.
+5. Execute "php artisan key:generate"
-4. Execute migration.
+6. Execute migration.
 Here is the command "php artisan migrate".
-5. Execute "php artisan serve".
+7. Execute "php artisan serve".
-6. Additional, you need to set crontab on your system.
+8. Additional, you need to set crontab on your system.
 First, execute command "php artisan schedule:run".
 Then, save this routine command at your cron "* * * * * /usr/bin/php7.4 /your-app-installed-path/artisan schedule:run >> /dev/null 2>&1".
-7. The apps is ready.
+9. The apps is ready.
 You can access at URL http://127.0.0.:8000/api (ip address and protocol can be replace as domain name, depend on your environment setup).

 ***